Gaborone

-The city of Gaborone is named after Chief Gaborone of the Tlokwa tribe, who once controlled land nearby.
-Because it had no tribal affiliation and was close to fresh water, the city was planned to be the capital in the mid-1960s when the Bechuanaland Protectorate became an independent nation.
-The centre of the city is a long strip of commercial businesses, called "Main Mall" with a semicircle-shaped area of government offices to its east.
+The city of Gaborone is named after Chief Gaborone of the Tlokwa people, who once controlled land nearby.
+Because it was not affiliated with any specific indigenous group and was close to fresh water, the city was planned to be the capital in the mid-1960s when the Bechuanaland Protectorate became an independent nation.
+The centre of the city comprises a long strip of commercial businesses, called "Main Mall", with a semi-circular area of government offices to its east.
 Gaborone was once one of the fastest-growing cities in the world, and this has created problems with housing and illegal settlements.
 The city has also dealt with conflicts spilling into the country from Zimbabwe and South Africa during the 1980s.

-Gaborone is the economic capital as well as the government capital; it is headquarters to numerous companies and the Botswana Stock Exchange.
-Gaborone is also home to the Southern African Development Community (SADC), a regional economic community established in 1980.
-Many languages are spoken there, Setswana (Tswana) being the main tongue.
-English, Kalanga, and Kgalagadi are also spoken.
+Gaborone is the political and economic capital of Botswana, home to its largest companies and the Botswana Stock Exchange.
+It is also serves as the headquarters of the Southern African Development Community (SADC).
+The main spoken languages in the city include Setswana (Tswana), English, Kalanga, and Kgalagadi.